-Problem Hamiltonian $\hat{C}$ is used to encode the objective function, i.e. $\bra{x}\hat{C}\ket{x} = C(x)$, where $x$ is a bit string whose components ``0/1'' indicates the corresponding combinatorial variable is included in the solution or not; $C(x) \in \mathbb{R}$ is the objective function under the variable $x$.
-Depending on the optimization problem at hand, the highest/lowest energy state $\ket{x^*}$ of Ising Hamiltonian $\hat{C}$ encodes the optimal solution.
-For Ansatz-based schemes, one needs to formulate each component of $x$ with $\frac{I - \sigma_i^z}{2}$ (the so-called spin to binary relation) and then use it to generate matrix $\hat{C}$; for QUBO-based schemes, still needs to construct extra penalty terms in $\hat{C}$, the tricks may refer to \cite{lucas2014ising}.
+Problem Hamiltonian $\hat{C}$ encodes an objective function to be optimized, where $\bra{x} \hat{C} \ket{x} = C(x)$, and $x$ is a bit string that indicates the inclusion of combinatorial variables in the solution. $C(x) \in \mathbb{R}$ is the value of the objective function for a given bit string $x$.
+Depending on specific optimization problems, the highest or lowest energy eigenstate $\ket{x^*}$ of the Ising Hamiltonian $\hat{C}$ represents the optimal solution.
+For Ansatz-based schemes, each component of $x$ is formulated using $\frac{I - \sigma_i^z}{2}$, known as the spin-to-binary conversion, which is used to generate matrix representation of $\hat{C}$.
+In QUBO-based schemes, additional penalty terms have to be constructed within $\hat{C}$ \cite{lucas2014ising}.

 \emph{Step 3 -- Generate the corresponding circuit on specific hardware and run}